Instagram: Mental health

-In May 2017, a survey conducted by the United Kingdom's Royal Society for Public Health, featuring 1,479 people aged 14–24, asking them to rate social media platforms depending on anxiety, depression, loneliness, bullying and body image, concluded that Instagram was the "worst for young mental health".
+In May 2017, a survey conducted by the United Kingdom's Royal Society for Public Health, featuring 1,479 people aged 14–24 and asking them to rate social media platforms depending on anxiety, depression, loneliness, bullying and body image, concluded that Instagram was the "worst for young mental health".
 Some have suggested it may contribute to digital dependence, whilst this same survey noticed its positive effects, including self-expression, self-identity, and community building.
-In response to the survey, Instagram stated that "Keeping Instagram a safe and supportive place for young people was a top priority".
+In response to the survey, Instagram said that "Keeping Instagram a safe and supportive place for young people was a top priority".
 The company filters out the reviews and accounts.
 If some of the accounts violate Instagram's community guidelines, it will take action, which could include banning them.

 In 2017, researchers from Harvard University and University of Vermont demonstrated a machine learning tool that successfully outperformed general practitioners' diagnostic success rate for depression.
 The tool used color analysis, metadata components, and face detection of users' feeds.
 In 2019, Instagram began to test the hiding of like counts for posts made by its users, with the feature later made available to everyone.
+In 2021, Instagram announced that like counts would return to be publicly viewable by default.
+Users can choose to switch them off for their whole feed or on a per-post basis.

 Correlations have been made between Instagram content and dissatisfaction with one's body, as a result of people comparing themselves to other users.
-In a recent survey half of the applicants admitted to photo editing behavior which has been linked with concerns over body image.
+In a recent survey, half of the applicants admitted to photo editing behavior which has been linked with concerns over body image.
 In October 2021, CNN published an article and interviews on two young women, Ashlee Thomas and Anastasia Vlasova, saying Instagram endangered their lives due to it having toxic effects on their diets.

+In October, 2023, 42 U.S. states filed a lawsuit against Instagram and parent company Meta, accusing them of contributing to a youth mental health crisis due to the addictive nature of the platforms.
+The lawsuit claimed that Meta and its Instagram unit repeatedly misled the public about the dangers of its platforms and knowingly induced young children and teenagers into addictive and compulsive social media use.
+Meta representatives replied that they were disappointed with the lawsuit and were hoping instead to continue working with other companies from the industry to create new and better standards for applications teens use.